 Engaged: Training courses can feel like you are back at school listening to the teacher.
 At Celerated, you will participate actively in absorbing tasks through group work and open forum discussions.
 Our teaching model is varied and extremely interactive, and always keeps you thinking.

-Realistic: Knowledge that remains abstract is useless.
+Relevant: Knowledge that remains abstract is useless.
 Our course content is highly applied, involving regular demonstration of its value in relevant real-world scenarios.
 We achieve this partly by contacting you beforehand to ask for practical challenges from your work with which you want the course to help.

 The instructors on each Celerated course are selected for their outstanding domain knowledge and teaching skills.
 Behind the scenes, each course is meticulously arranged, planned and managed by our two co-founders, Greg Fried and Jimmy Winfield.